 Educational Review Committee (ERC)

 The Director of the MSW Program acts as chairperson or convener of this Committee.
 Committee membership consists of four faculty members, the Director of Field Education, and two student representatives (at least one present at each meeting if requested).
-The Committee meets once per month, typically on the fourth Monday, and it may meet additional times as needed.
+The Committee meets twice each month, typically on the first and third Monday, as needed.
 Students serve one-year terms and are eligible for reappointment.

 Field Education Advisory Committee